hdelva/fosite/thesis/report.md

 ### Identifiers

-Variables are stored in up to four different namespaces:
+Identifiers (also called names) are stored in up to four different namespaces:

-  * The local scope, this is the function scope and every function call will create a new one.
+  * The local scope gets created at the start of every function call, which why it's also called the function scope.
 All variables made during a function call will live here, and stop existing when the function call is done.
-  * The enclosing scope, which is most commonly used to capture variables in lambda definitions.
+  * The enclosing scope is most commonly used to capture variables in lambda definitions, but the same principle holds for any sort of function definition.
 Variables that occur in a function definition and that are already in scope during the definition will get "saved" to the enclosing scope of the function.
-  * The global scope, where most class and function definitions will end up going, and where students first write their first programs in.
+  * The global scope, where most class and function definitions end up going, and where students first write their first programs in.
   * The builtin scope, which is not to be confused with the standard libraries, contains essential Python features such as the `int` type and the `sorted` function.

-At any point during execution there will be either two or four active scopes, depending on whether or not a function is being executed.
-Every function call will create a new empty local scope, but reuse the existing enclosing scope asociated with its definition.
+At any point during execution there is either two or four active scopes, depending on whether or not a function call is being executed.
+Every function call creates a new empty local scope, but reuses the existing enclosing scope asociated with its definition.

 ### Attributes

 An object's attributes don't neccesarily exist in its own namespace.
-A lot of them, especially its methods, will exist in the namespace of its class object, or maybe even in one of its base classes.
+A lot of them, especially its methods, will exist in the namespace of its class object or one of its base classes.
 Python uses its own _Method Resolution Order_ (MRO) to define the order of the base classes in case of multiple inheritance.
 The first base class in the definition will get used first, where MRO can be applied again, ...
 This means that the second base class of the definition will only get used if the first base class did not contain an attribute of that name, and neither did any of its extended base classes.

 ### Methods

-Functions are just callable objects in Python, and a method seems to be a function that's part of an object's namespace.
+Functions are just callable objects, and a method seems to be a function that's part of an object's namespace.
 There is one obvious difference however, the explicit self of a method definition isn't part of the method call.
 This is because Python hides an implicit creation of a `method` object, which isn't just a callable object.
-In fact, it encapsulates a callable object -- the callable attribute.
-It also contains a reference to object it's being called on however.
-The method object itself is also callable, and calling it will call the embedded function with the embedded parent object prepended to the arguments.
+In fact, it encapsulates a callable object -- the function attribute.
+It also contains a reference to object it's being called on.
+The method object itself is callable as well, and calling it will call the embedded function with the embedded parent object prepended to the arguments.

 ## Collections

-Collections are a hard component to implement, especially for dynamic programming languages.
-When an element of a collection is used in an operation, we have to know which element that was to interpret the result.
+Collections are a challenging component of dynamic programming languages.
+When an element of a collection is used in any operation, we have to know which one to interpret the result.
 Static programming languages can just return a value of the defined element type, but dynamic programming languages typically have heterogeneous collections.
 Features like multiple return values rely in this feature.
 These are actually tuples, which can be indexed or unpacked just like any other collection.
 Remembering length and the order of the elements of this tuple is paramount to avoiding false positives.

-The solution is similar to namespaces, but with some additional abstractions to reflect the additional uncertainty.
-We don't have to store every element explicitly.
+The solution is similar to namespaces, but with additional abstractions to reflect the additional uncertainty.
+Not every element gets stored explicitly.
 If a list contains only objects of type `A`, it doesn't really matter which objects those are.
+Most collections are iterated over, so that all the elements have to be treated equally, and it doesn't really matter which instance of `A` gets used.
+One or more _representants_ are chosen for each type of object in the collection.
+The order of elements can be important for a heterogeneous collections, which is why these can have multiple representants for the same type of element.
-Any time an element of the collection gets used, it will be in terms of an abstract, general, instance of `A`.
-Non-empty collection literals such as multiple return values are exceptions, in this case every element does get stored explicitly.
-This general instance is called the representant.
-The most important things to know of a representant are its type, and how many elements of the collection it represents.
+Non-empty collection literals such as multiple return values are exceptions, every element does get stored explicitly for these.
 Chaining representants together can describe both ordered and unordered collections.
-Unordered collections do have an order after all, just not a reliable which programmers should rely on.
+Unordered collections do have an order after all, just not a reliable one which programmers should rely on.

-### Components
+The components of a collection are introduced incrementally, in the same way the ones of the namespaces were introduced.

+#### Representants

-  * The core components of a collection are the representants, which are basically an alias for an object pointer.
+The core components of a collection are the representants, in essence these are an alias for object pointers.
+The most important information of a representant is its type, so this has been added as well for the sake of usability.

+#### Chunks

-  * Chunks represent contiguous regions within a collection.
-Their size is defined as a range whose bounds may be empty.
-Iteratively adding an element to a collection will create a chunk with no upper bound for example, unless we knew with certainty how many iterations took place.
-Chunks also contain mappings to its possible representants.
-If `x` is either an `int` or a `list` for example, adding it to a collection will add a chunk with two representant mappings.
+Chunks represent contiguous regions within a collection.
+Their size is defined as an interval $[\,a, b\,]$ with $a \in [\,0,\infty\,[ \,\wedge\, b \in [\,1, \infty\,]$.
+Adding an element to a collection as as part of a loop will create a chunk with $b=\infty$ as we have no knowledge of how many times a loop gets executed.
+Chunks also contain representants.
+If `x` is either an `int` or a `list` for example, adding it to a collection will add a chunk with two representants.

+#### Chains

-  * A sequence of chunks forms a chain.
-A notion of length is added here as well, which isn't just the sum of the ranges of its chunks, insertion will invalidate the relationship between the chunk length and the chunk lengths.
+A sequence of chunks forms a chain.
+A notion of length is added here as well.
+Insertion will either replace an existing element or a new one, so that only the upper bound is affected.
+The same insertion will however decrement the lower bound of all existing chunks, while simultaneously incrementing their upper bounds.
 Most of the collection logic is implemented here, such as indexing and slicing.

+#### Branches

-  * The next layer are branches, which are similar to the ones that are part of namespaces.
+Branches form the next layer and they are similar to the ones that are part of namespaces.
 A branch in the context of a namespace get initialized as an empty `HashMap<String, Mapping>`, and only stores changes.
 This sparse structure is possible because with namespaces you know exactly which elements have been changed -- they have a unique name.
 Collections don't have this luxury.
 Unless we absolutely know which element was changed, we have to assume the entire structure has been changed.
 This is why a collection's `Branch` contains a list of `(Path, Chain)` tuples, where every `Chain` is an entire "collection" in its own right.

+#### Frames

-  * A collection also has frames, which are similar to the ones in namespaces as well.
+A collection also has frames, which are similar to the ones in namespaces as well.
 The main difference is that collections currently don't have a notion of statis chambers.
-These can be added to improve accuracy in some cases, but didn't seem very important yet.
+These can certainly be added to improve accuracy, but they are less impactful for collections as they would only have a noticeable benefit when analyzing heterogeneous collections together with broken control flow.
 A `Frame` contains a list of branches, the path node that caused the branching, and the index of the active branch.

+#### Collections

-  * Collections are stacks of frames, just like namespaces.
+Collections are stacks of frames, just like namespaces.
 They also have a grow and a merge operation, but the implementations are slightly different.
-Growing still creates a new frame for every branch point, but it will copy the current branch's content into every branch of the new frame.
-Merging is currently done naively.
-The last frame gets popped, the paths of its content get augmented with the frame's cause node and then replace the contents of the new active branch.
-A different approach could try to merge branches to the chunk level so avoid unnecessary duplication, which is a considerable challenge to implement.
-This might be necessary for large and complex files, but the current solution seems to be suffice for now.
+Growing still creates a new frame for every branch point, but it will copy the previously active branch's content into every branch of the new frame.
+Merging is done naively: the last frame gets popped, the paths of its content get augmented with the frame's cause node and then replace the contents of the branch that is now active.
+A different approach could try to merge branches to the chunk level to avoid data redundancies, but this is a considerable challenge to implement.
+It might become necessary for large and complex files, but the current solution suffices for now.

 ### Operations

-There are a few different ways a new element can get added to a collection.
+There are a few different ways an element can be added to a collection.
 The most fundamental way is simply by definition, as a list of mappings.
 In this case, a single chunk gets added for each mapping -- every given element is its own representant in this case for optimal accuracy, and every chunk has a known size of exactly 1.
 Inserting an element is the most complex operation.
 Any chunk that has only a single representant of the same type as the new element can have its upper bound incremented.
-All other chunks have it minimum size decremented -- to reflect that one of its elements may have been replaced.
+All other chunks have their minimum size decremented -- to reflect that one of its elements may have been replaced.
 A new chunk of size $[\,0, 1\,]$ gets wedged in between chunks that haven't had their upper bounds incremented.
-The branch itself does not have its length incremented.
-The most common way to add something to a `list` in Python is through the `append` method however, which is a much easier case.
+The most common way to add something to a `list` in Python is through the `append` method, which is a much easier case.
 We can repeat the previous process, but only applied to the last chunk.
 We can either increment the upper bound of the existing chunk, or add a new chunk of size exactly 1.

 \begin{algorithm}
     \caption{Linearize Collection}\label{alg:lin}
     \begin{algorithmic}[1]
       \Function{linearize} {n, chunks}
-        \If {chunks.is\_empty()}
+        \If {\texttt{chunks.is\_empty()}}
             \State \Return $[\,]$
         \EndIf
         \State $\texttt{chunk} \gets \texttt{chunks[0]}$